onflow/cadence-lang.org/docs/tutorial/04-capabilities.md

 This is what capabilities are for.
 They represent a link to an object in an account's storage that has the type specified when the link is created.

 It is important to remember that someone else who has this capability cannot move or destroy the object that the capability is linked to!
-They can only access fields that the owner has explicitly declared in the type specification of the `link` method (described below).
+They can only access fields that the owner has explicitly declared in the type specification and authorization-level of the `issue` method (described below).

 Capabilities do not have any meaningful functionality on their own, but every capability has a `borrow` method, which creates a reference to the object that the capability is linked to.